Allmight-456/Anime_Haven_React_app/README.md

 Anime Haven is a React-based project designed for browsing and interacting with anime content.
 It utilizes CSS for styling, providing a visually appealing and user-friendly interface.
-It's visually appealing with some dynamic parts  and transitions , I made at the time to have a site for the recmmendation as well as simulcasts
+It's visually appealing with some dynamic parts  and transitions , I made at the time to have a site for the recommendation as well as simulcasts.Purpose behind it's creations was to provide new fans into the community with info like Free streaming licensed sites/channels, platforms that let you stream with subscriptions, and OP Telegram channels that keep track of everything Anime.
+Will Update the Catelog for recent seasons too sometime later, enjoy cloning it , using it .

 ## Installation